viv-r/asset-allocation/doc/Design.md

 In the background, the user inputs will interact with all the backend components, returning a list of values to the frontend graph component which presents a plot of risk vs. reward to the user.

 ### Seeing how well past risk and returns predict future risk and returns
 The user interacts with the third front-end component where they graph the relationship between risk and return, but restrict the data source to a certain time period in the past.
-This allows them to compare (for example) the results if they had run the same query 20 years ago to the results today, and gives a sense of how uncertain the risk and reward levels shwon by our tool are.
+This allows them to compare (for example) the results if they had run the same query 20 years ago to the results today, and gives a sense of how uncertain the risk and reward levels shown by our tool are.

 # Overview
 ![Interaction diagram](https://raw.githubusercontent.com/viv-r/asset-allocation/master/doc/components_diagram.jpg)